Non-domestic District Rate (business rate)

 - A number of minor projects including Energy investment and facility condition upgrades (£800k)

 The total rates paid by Fermanagh and Omagh residents and businesses is made up from a combination of the Regional Rate and the District Rate.

 The Regional Rate funds central government services such as roads, education, health provision, emergency services, law and order, social services and community development.

-45% of total rates paid by Fermanagh and Omagh residents and businesses goes to the Council to fund Council services and investment in local infrastructure.
-55% of the rates goes to Central Government for the provision of Central Government services.
+Approximately 45% of total rates paid by Fermanagh and Omagh residents and businesses goes to the Council to fund Council services and investment in local infrastructure.
+Approximately 55% of the rates goes to Central Government for the delivery of services including roads, education, health, emergency services, law and order and social services.

-For further information about rates, including valuations of properties, please contact Land and Property Services by calling 0300 200 7801 or visit www.nidirect.gov.uk/rates
+For further information about rates, including valuations of properties and rates relief for householders and businesses, please contact Land and Property Services by calling 0300 200 7801 or visit www.nidirect.gov.uk/rates